Scroll Top

 • The predator(s) is overly eager to be physically affectionate with the child.

 Predators may be abnormally physically affectionate.
 They may be overly eager to engage in normally innocuous physical contact with the child in front of the parents to ‘normalize’ physical contact that will take a more extreme form later when the predator can get the child alone.
+This is where sexual contact and physical abuse in children can stem from.

 • The predator may claim to have the same interests as your child and to be “best friends.”